aantipov/alexeime/blog/state-management--separation-of-concerns/index.md

 However, it is not a trivial task to do.
 We need to care about a lot of things:

-- define the Store structure and what to put to the Store
+- define the Store structure and what to put in the Store
 - how and when to initialize and update the Store
 - immutable vs mutable
+- local vs global
 - how to handle dependent state data
 - how to represent all possible states of API requests
 - how to mock Store in tests
 - etc.

-As a result, we have
+As a result, we usually get

 - a lot of imperative and boilerplate code
 - components tightly coupled with the Store